An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

 Before we can state the strengthenings of Lemmas \ref{lem:genericabsoluteness-infinitelymanyWoodins} and \ref{lem:uB-infinitelymanyWoodins} we need the following definition that introduces the large cardinal hypothesis we want to work from.
 Note that here we pass from large cardinals to inner models with large cardinals -- a central theme in Inner Model Theory.

-\begin{definition} We say $M$ is a \emph{ladder premouse above $\eta$} if and only if $M$ is a proper class fine structural premouse as for example in \cite{St10} with cardinals $\eta < \delta_0 < \delta_1 < \dots$ such that \begin{enumerate} \item $\eta$ is the second inaccessible cardinal in $M$, \item for each $n<\omega$, and \item for each $n<\omega$, \end{enumerate} \end{definition}
+\begin{definition} We say $M$ is a \emph{ladder premouse above $\eta$} if and only if $M$ is a proper class fine structural premouse, as for example in \cite{St10}, with cardinals $\eta < \delta_0 < \delta_1 < \dots$ such that \begin{enumerate} \item $\eta$ is the second inaccessible cardinal in $M$, \item for each $n<\omega$, and \item for each $n<\omega$, \end{enumerate} \end{definition}

 Here $M_n^\#(M|\delta_n)$ denotes the least $\omega_1$-iterable premouse constructed above $M|\delta_n$ that is not $n$-small above $\delta_n$, see for example \cite[p.
-1660]{St10}, \cite{St95}, or the introduction of \cite{MSW} for the definition and some properties of this model.
-It is beyond the scope of this paper to formally introduce $M_n^\#(M|\delta_n)$ but we would like to mention that the premouse $M_n^\#(M|\delta_n)$ is a model that has $n$ Woodin cardinals above $\delta_n$.
+1660]{St10}, \cite{St95}, or the introduction of \cite{MSW} for the definition and some properties of this model.\footnote{Note that \cite[p.
+1660]{St10} only mentions $\omega_1+1$-iterable models of the form $M_n^\#(X)$ for some $X$ but \cite{St95} and the introduction of \cite{MSW} deal more carefully with weaker concepts of iterability.} It is beyond the scope of this paper to formally introduce $M_n^\#(M|\delta_n)$ but we would like to mention that the premouse $M_n^\#(M|\delta_n)$ is a model that has $n$ Woodin cardinals above $\delta_n$.
 Nevertheless these Woodin cardinals will not remain Woodin in the full model $M$.
 So the minimal ladder premouse (if it exists) does not have Woodin cardinals.
 It has inner models with $n$ Woodin cardinals for every natural number $n$ but it does not have an inner model with infinitely many Woodin cardinals.
 This in particular explains why the \emph{consistency strength} of the existence of a ladder mouse is below the existence of a model with infinitely many Woodin cardinals as assumed in Theorem \ref{thm:FM-infinitelymanyWoodins}, even though there is no canonical large cardinal hypothesis below the existence of infinitely many Woodin cardinals that implies the existence of a ladder mouse.
-Note that the existence of a ladder premouse easily follows from the hypothesis of Theorem \ref{thm:FM-infinitelymanyWoodins}, i.e., in a model $M$ of $\ZFC$ with a sequence of Woodin cardinals $(\delta_i : i<\omega)$.
+Note that the existence of a ladder premouse follows from the hypothesis of Theorem \ref{thm:FM-infinitelymanyWoodins}, i.e., in a model $M$ of $\ZFC$ with a sequence of Woodin cardinals $(\delta_i : i<\omega)$, by the techniques in \cite{St93}.

 \begin{remark*} A similar notion of ladder premouse figures prominently in the computation of the sets of reals of initial segments of $L(\bR)$ as the sets of reals of mice, see for example \cite{Ru97} or the discussion in \cite[Section 8.4]{Uh16}. \end{remark*}